OpenHack/openhack.github.com/austin/index.markdown

 ![Austin, TX Skyline](/austin/atx.jpg)

-### Next Meeting: Tuesday, June 18th, 7PM at Capital Factory
+### Next Meeting: Wednesday, July 3rd, 7PM at Capital Factory

-We'll hold our next meeting at 7PM at [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) on Tuesday, June 18th.
+We'll hold our next meeting at 7PM at [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) on Wednesday, July 3rd.

-### Schedule: First Wednesday of each month, Third Tuesday at Capital Factory
+### Schedule: First Wednesday of each month

 For anyone who's never been to Capital Factory, there's parking under the building itself (The Austin Centre) (for a fee).